Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Function with default parameters

-Sometimes we pass default values to parameters, when we invoke the function if we do not pass an argument the default value will be used.
+Sometimes we pass default values to parameters, when we invoke the function if we do not pass an argument, the default value will be used.
 Both function declaration and arrow function can have a default value or values.

 ```js
 // syntax